sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Crafting Components:** Glass lens immersed in holy water on a Celestial Plane for at least a year and a day, then blessed by a celestial associated with a god of life or protection.

 Not to be mistaken for a simple *spectral camera*, this plain-looking but obviously finely-made piece gives off a subtle but reassuring feeling of peace.
-As an action, you can use one charge to focus the cameraís lens on a single creature within 30 feet and take its picture.
+As an action, you can use one charge to focus the camera√≠s lens on a single creature within 30 feet and take its picture.
 If the targeted creature is an undead or a fiend, it must make a DC 17 Charisma saving throw or be instantly captured in a glass photographic plate.
 If the target is not an undead or fiendish creature the charge is wasted.
 Any other creatures shown in the photograph are unaffected, even if they are undead or fiends.
 The *spirit-trapping camera* can produce as many plates as it has charges,

 though each must be removed as a bonus action before you can use another charge.